pmean/classes/biostats-1/src/general-grading-rubric.md

 This file was written by Steve Simon on
 2023-08-15.
 It is in the public domain and you can use it any way you please.

-Note: This is adapted from a grading rubric used in my Introduction to SAS class.
+This is adapted from a grading rubric used in my Introduction to SAS class.

 + Filename and format (2 points) Required elements: Your last name, class number, module number, single file in pdf format